You need to enable JavaScript to run this app.

 • There is no budget ceiling for the current call.
 By way of guidance: projects LRI has funded in the past years had an average annual budget of €30,000 (ranging from €10,000 to €75,000) – although in exceptional cases higher annual budgets have been accepted.

 Researchers interested to apply for funding by the LRI are invited to complete and submit a Letter of Intent (LoI), giving an outline of the intended research.
-The LoIs can only be submitted using the LRI Grant application portal – which can be accessed via https://leprosyresearch.flexigrant.com/.
-The online portal will open on December 1st, 2023.
+The LoIs can only be submitted using the LRI Grant application portal, which can be accessed via https://leprosyresearch.flexigrant.com/.
+The online portal will open on December 1st, 2025.

-The Leprosy Research Initiative (LRI) is pleased to announce a new call for proposals for funding commencing in 2025.
-In collaboration with the Anesvad Foundation, LRI invites research proposals on the social determinants of health in the context of skin neglected tropical diseases (NTDs) including leprosy, with a focus on Sub-Saharan Africa.
+The Leprosy Research Initiative (LRI) and Anesvad Foundation are pleased to announce the second round of call for proposals for RESILIENTD grant funding commencing in 2027.
+We invite research proposals on the social determinants of health in the context of skin neglected tropical diseases (NTDs) with a focus on Sub-Saharan African endemic countries.

 The World Health Organization defines social determinants of health as “the non-medical factors that influence health outcomes.
 They are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.”
 Examples of social determinants of health are: income and social protection, education, unemployment and job insecurity, working life conditions, food insecurity, housing, basic amenities and the environment, early childhood development, social inclusion and non-discrimination, structural conflict, and access to affordable health services of decent quality.